King's Scout (Scouts Association of Malaysia)

 King's Scout (Malay: Pengakap Raja), also known as King's Scout Award (Malay: Anugerah Pengakap Raja), is the highest award of the Scouts Association of Malaysia (PPM).
-The King's Scout Certificate is signed by His Majesty the Yang di-Pertuan Agong of Malaysia and all the sultans in Malaysia.
+For many Malaysians, this award represents the highest pinnacle of achievement and the ultimate milestone for youth members before adulthood.
+The award recognizes recipients who demonstrate exceptional leadership, self-reliance, community service, and the successful completion of rigorous outdoor survival training.
+A unique and prestigious attribute of the Malaysian King's Scout Certificate is its status as an official royal certificate featuring 10 constitutional signatures.

-King's Scout Award has the same status and level as Eagle Scout in the United States and Philippines, King's Scout in the United Kingdom, Australia and New Zealand, Dragon Scout in Hong Kong, President's Scout in Singapore, Pramuka Garuda in Indonesia, Tiger Scout in South Korea, Fuji Scout in Japan, Crown Scout in Belgium and the Netherlands, King's Scout in Thailand, King's Venturer Award in Canada and many more.
+To qualify for this award, a Scout candidate must earn specific badges and successfully navigate a rigorous evaluation process.
+Once these prerequisite badges are documented in their official logbooks, candidates undergo a rigorous pre-rating evaluation camp followed by a final national standardization assessment camp, where they are tested on advanced campcraft, leadership, survival skills, and community service.
+The King's Scout award in Malaysia is a prestigious honor featuring a certificate signed by the King and the nine state Sultans, with fewer than 0.3% of Scouts (approximately 10,000 individuals) achieved this honor between 1954 and 2026.
+Historically rooted in the British system, the award was formalized in 1954 and is administered by the Scouts Association of Malaysia under a Parliamentary Act.

-In order to qualify for this award, a scout candidate must obtain certain badges and must go through certain processes.
+The King's Scout Award is structurally equivalent to the top awards of other international scouting organizations.
+These include the Eagle Scout in the United States and Philippines, the King's Scout in the United Kingdom, Australia and New Zealand, the Dragon Scout in Hong Kong, the President's Scout in Singapore, the Pramuka Garuda in Indonesia, the Tiger Scout in South Korea, the Fuji Scout in Japan, the Crown Scout in Belgium and the Netherlands, the King's Scout in Thailand, and the King's Venturer Award in Canada, among many others.

 Terminology

 The correct name for this award in Malaysia is King's Scout (Malay: Pengakap Raja) and not Royal Scout (Malay: Pengakap Diraja or Pengakap DiRaja).